jan107/ib-asio-docs-/entregables_hito_1/02-Especificación_Ontologías_Hércules/ASIO_Izertis_EspecificacionOntologiasHercules.md

-### 4.5. other vertical modules being currently implementedadministrative entities
+### 4.5. other vertical modules being currently implementedad

 At the moment of this writing, we are working on a couple of extra vertical modules: *Spanish administrative entities* and the transformation of the information about *Spain's university staffing*, which is right now included as instances of the core-class *asio:Role*.
 The first one is designed to encompass all the relevant entities belonging to Spain's *administración autonómica* related to the geopolitical subdivisions of the previous vertical module, to which they are going to be seamlessly linked.